iptch/2024-fall-architectural-katas/Evidence/interview-ai-expert.md

 Questions for AI expert Dario R.
 ---

+TODO: Cleanup and move to requirements / research

 - What LLM solutions exist for enterprises?
   - They know: Azure, Google Cloud, OpenAI